-DRS encourages Connecticut composite income tax filers to use the electronic Taxpayer Service Center (TSC) to file and pay their CT-1065/CT-1120SI tax return.
-The TSC is an interactive electronic services site that provides a fast, free, accurate, and secure way to electronically file eligible tax returns and pay the tax due or to initiate a payment-only transaction.
+The Taxpayer Service Center (TSC) allows taxpayers to electronically file, pay, and manage state tax responsibilities.
+DRS requires Connecticut composite income tax filers to file and pay electronically.
+DRS encourages you to use the TSC to electronically file and pay Form CT-1065/CT-1120SI.
+The TSC is an interactive site that provides a fast, free, accurate, and secure way to file eligible tax returns and pay the tax due or to initiate a payment-only transaction.

 Additionally, the TSC offers a secure mailbox for information sharing, multi-level access to your account by tax type, the ability to view transactions, and the ability to cancel your electronic payments.
 The TSC also offers an easy way to get answers to most frequently-asked questions and enables taxpayers to send queries for additional information.
-You may access the TSC online at www.ct.gov/TSC.